Federal mask rules hit few snags

 “Everybody already has somewhat of an expectation that they have to wear a mask in public places and certainly in a transportation location where there are a lot of people congregating, like an airport,” Malinowski said.

-"[Northwest Arkansas National Airport] has required face coverings to be worn at all times while in the terminal since the early stages of the pandemic, so our travelers are already prepared to wear a face covering while traveling in our airport," English said in an email.
+“XNA has required face coverings to be worn at all times while in the terminal since the early stages of the pandemic, so our travelers are already prepared to wear a face covering while traveling in our airport,” English said.

 Becca Green, public engagement director for Rock Region Metro, called the federal mask mandate “long overdue and appreciated.”
 The Pulaski County transit agency was one of the first organizations in Central Arkansas to adopt a mask mandate on April 20.